Meet our Therapists

 Shairene Alo, M.A., CCC-SLP, is an Ohio native.
 She earned her Bachelor's degree from the University of Toledo in education in 1999 and worked as an elementary and middle school teacher.
 In 2010, she left teaching to pursue a master’s degree in speech language pathology.

 Shairene graduated in August of 2015 from the University of Toledo with a Master of Arts degree in Speech Language Pathology and a Certificate in Advanced Intervention for Listening and Spoken Language Development of Children who use Advanced Hearing Technologies.
-Shairene gained experience working at Promedica Total Rehab Pediatrics designing and implementing diagnostic and treatment plans for children with autism, hearing loss, articulation disorders, phonological disorders, and expressive/receptive language delays.
+Shairene has experience designing and implementing diagnostic and treatment plans for children with autism, hearing loss, articulation disorders, phonological disorders, and expressive/receptive language delays.
 Shairene has enjoyed working with patients as young as 18 months of age with early intervention as a key priority.

 Certificates